klaviyo/klaviyo-android-sdk/README.md

 within native Android applications.
 The SDK assists in identifying users and tracking user events.
-Once integrated, your marketing team will be able to better understand your app users' needs and send them timely messages via FCM.
+Once integrated, your marketing team will be able to better understand your app users' needs and send them timely push notifications via FCM.

 ## Installation
 *TODO*